 Minimum balance charges are another way how banks make money.
 So if your account balance falls below the minimum balance, then they will charge you a penalty fee.
 It's best to find accounts that have zero minimum balances, so you have one less thing to worry about and pay for unexpectedly.

 3. Interchange fees

 While swiping your debit or credit card is generally free to you, a transaction or processing fee called interchange is typically generated.
-This fee is charged by your bank to the merchant's bank (merchant being the store where you made the purchase) as a percentage of your transaction.
-The merchant's bank then deducts this fee and their own processing fee, from the cost of your purchase.
+Banks make money by charging this fee to the merchant's bank (the merchant being the store where you made the purchase) as a percentage of your transaction.
+The merchant's bank then deducts this fee and their own processing fee from the cost of your purchase.